 My perspective when I visit these events is to try and figure out who I think would have a good time.
 Who is it really for?
 Similar to my visit to Disneyland’s Star Wars Nite, I knew this event was not really for me, but that doesn’t stop me from trying to look at the bigger picture.

 Second, I didn’t do any rides.
-Except for “After Hours” events that basically exist only to help you get on rides, I tend to think rides are a poor use of time at ticketed events.
-If the event is your only visit to a given park, the analysis may change, but generally, spending money on Lightning Lanes is going to be more sensible than paying for a ticketed event if you mostly care about rides.
+Except for “After Hours” events that exist only to help you get on rides, I tend to think rides are a poor use of time at ticketed events.
+If the event is your only visit to a given park, the analysis may change, but generally, spending money on Lightning Lanes during the day is going to be more sensible than paying for a ticketed event if you mostly care about rides.

 Those two issues aside, I have a pretty clear idea of when I think Jollywood Nights is worth it.
 I’ve got two groups of people who I think this event works well for.